 Tote Place – You pick a horse to place.
 There must be a minimum of five riders for a place bet to be available.
 If the horse places, you win a share of the pot.
 The minimum place bet is £2.

-Each Way – A combination of a Tote Win and a Tote Place bet.
+Each Way betting – A combination of a Tote Win and a Tote Place bet.

-Tote Extacta – A bet that is a little more involved.
-This is the same as a forecast bet at a normal bookmakers.
+Tote Exacta – A bet that is a little more involved.
+This is the same as a forecast bet at a normal bookmaker.
 You are required to pick the horses that will finish first and second in a race.

 There are several types of Tote betting options: Trifecta (pick first three horses), Quadpot (pick horses in four separate races that will place), Placepot (pick horses in six separate races that place), Jackpot (pick the first six winners at one race meeting), Scoop 6 (same as Jackpot but for televised meetings) and Toteswinger (pick two horses to finish in the first three).

 Is Tote Betting Right For Me?

 Tote betting is often thought of being for beginners only, or for people who don’t spend hours pouring over the racing pages.
 It’s a very simple way to bet.
 You pick a race, and a horse, and make your wager in multiples of £1.
 You get a ticket (or if betting online a virtual ticket) and if your horse wins, then so do you.

 Figures about returns from Tote betting might actually surprise some people.
 On average, a Tote Win dividend is on average 25% better than the winnings obtained by betting on a horse’s starting price.
 In addition, the Tote outperforms starting prices 70% of the time for winners with odds that are 7/1 or better.

 One final advantage – Tote betting is just about horse-racing.
 If you use the Tote website, you are not bombarded by options for football, boxing, cricket betting or even casino games.
 It’s horses and horses only.